 Inside the Waistband Holsters

-Pictured above is our standard Inside the Waistband Holster.
-It has all of the most common specs: Right handed, Black, Mid ride, straight draw and a 1.5" black belt clip.
-It is also made for one of our most commonly carried firearms-- the Glock 43.
+Pictured above is our standard in stock, Inside the Waistband Holster.
+It has all of the most common specs: Right handed, Black, Mid ride, 7.5 degree forward cant angle and a 1.5" black belt clip.
+It is also made for one of our most commonly carried firearms-- the Springfield Armory Hellcat RDP.